kgdunn/pid-book/univariate-review/univariate-review.rst

     A major aim of many engineers is/will be to reduce the carbon footprint of their company's high-profile products.
 Next week your boss wants you to evaluate a new raw material that requires 2.6 :math:`\dfrac{\text{kg CO}_2}{\text{kg product}}` less than the current material, but the final product's brittleness must be the same as achieved with the current raw material.
 This is a large reduction in :math:`\text{CO}_2`, given your current production capacity of 51,700 kg of product per year.
 Manpower and physical constraints prevent you from running a randomized test; you don't have a suitable database of historical data either.

     One idea you come up with is to use to your advantage the fact that your production line has three parallel reactors, TK104, TK105, and TK107.
 They were installed at the same time, they have the same geometry, the same instrumentation, *etc*; you have pretty much thought about every factor that might vary between them, and are confident the 3 reactors are identical.
 Typical production schedules split the raw material between the 3 reactors.
-Data `on the book website <http://datasets.connectmv.com/info/brittleness-index>`_ contain the brittleness values from the three reactors for the past few runs on the current raw material.
+Data `on the website <http://datasets.connectmv.com/info/brittleness-index>`_ contain the brittleness values from the three reactors for the past few runs on the current raw material.

     #.
 Which two reactors would you pick to run your comparative trial on next week?
 	#.
 Repeat your calculations assuming pairing.

 .. answer::
+	:fullinclude: no
+	:short: You can do an ordinary test of differences, or a paired test.
+Also note that there are missing data which reduce the degrees of freedom.

 		The purpose of this question is to compare two system.
 There are two ways: either compare one group to another group, or to have paired tests.
 We could consider this a paired test, because the material is run in both reactors at the same conditions.
 In this answer we compare reactor I to reactor J as groups.
 Our answer will be to run experiments in the reactors that show the smallest difference.

 	.. note:: This question also has missing data, denote as ``NA`` in R.  Most real data sets that you deal with will have missing data and the questions will expect to deal with them.
 For example, the degrees of freedom will be reduced because of the missing data.
 Use this solution to see how to write code in R that deals with missing values.